ornab74/afc/README.md

 ## 0.1 Demo

-Refer to the demo video in the project root director /demo.mp4 for a live fire caulation demo.
+Refer to the demo video in the project root directory /screen-20260213-074358.mp4 for a the fire accuracy caulation demo.

 ## 1  Executive Summary